-

 Machine-Trimmed Weed

 We'd be lying if we said that trimming weed wasn't dull.
 It can be tedious and time-consuming.
-And with the explosive growth of the cannabis industry experienced in recent years, many machine trimmers have been developed to speed up the process.
+With the explosive growth of the cannabis industry experienced in recent years, many machine trimmers have been developed to speed up the process.

-Despite the expanding market of machine trimmers, top-shelf bud is still likely hand trimmed.
-Machine trimmers are efficient, but are more likely to destroy some trichomes and do not trim as cleanly as a human can.
+Despite the expanding market for machine trimmers, top-shelf buds are still likely hand-trimmed.
+Machine trimmers are efficient, but they are more likely to destroy some trichomes and do not trim as cleanly as a human can.

 Top Trimming Techniques

-Now that we’ve seen the benefits of trimming, let’s look at three of the top trimming techniques during the growth stage.
+Now that we’ve seen the benefits of trimming let’s examine three of the top techniques during the growth stage.

 Topping Marijuana Plants

-Topping is used extensively by marijuana growers.
+Topping is an extensively used technique by marijuana growers.
 As the name suggests, it involves trimming the top of the plant as it grows.

-Topping allows you to better control your plant size and save space.
-And by trimming off the top of the plant while it is still growing (vegetative phase), the energy and growth that would otherwise go to the top of the plant will instead go to the side branches.
+Topping allows you to control your plant size better and save space.
+By trimming off the top of the plant while it is still growing (vegetative phase), the energy and growth that would otherwise go to the top of the plant will instead go to the side branches.

 The end result of topping is bigger, better buds.